Saturday, August 16, 2014

 “Yer, on his own, too.
 A lonely goat’erd.”

-“Ley-yodel-ley-yodel-ley…” the sound of the goatherd’s singing reached the small camp.
+“Ley-yodel-ley-yodel-ley…” the sound of the goatherd’s

 “’Cept for ‘is goats, that is” added Rorc.